 Whether they’ve found their way into your home after a heavy rain or because you missed cleaning up a few crumbs on the counter, ants are a pest that seem to immediately take over your home when they find a way inside.
 When you discover ants in your home, you want them gone right away.
-While you’ll find several ways to kill ants, if you’re looking for an effective solution, consider using borax.
+While you’ll find several ways to control ants, if you’re looking for an effective solution, consider using borax.

 The Difference Between Boric Acid and Borax